Wildlife Walking in the Alpujarras and Sierra Nevada National Park

 With over 2000 plant, 60 bird and 270 insect species the diversity of the wildlife in the Sierra Nevada is staggering.
 This is mainly due to large differences in altitude (from 500m in the lower market towns of the Alpujarras to nearly 3,000m in the high summits), and climate (the hot summers of the lower Alpujarras contrast with virtually arctic conditions in the winter peaks).

-To make sure you don’t miss these wonders of nature, expert guides Richard Hartley and Kiersten Rowland will lead you on five days’ of walking, exploring a range of altitudes and a variety of habitats.
-Richard and Kiersten run one of the top guiding companies in the area, and for the past 14 years have been studying the wildlife of the Sierra Nevada and Alpujarras, and its habitats.
+To make sure you don’t miss these wonders of nature, expert guides from Spanish Highs, one of the top guiding companies in the area will lead you on five days of walking in varied habitats, from high mountains to coastal wetlands.
+For the past 14 years they have been studying the wildlife of the Sierra Nevada and Alpujarras, and its habitats.
 Their knowledge and enthusiasm is unsurpassed.

 What you might see: